Why is it important to test your hearing?

-In fact, although that average person reports having hearing issues for a only a few months, they have usually really had the problem for seven to ten years.
+In fact, although the average person reports having hearing issues for only a few months, they have usually really had the problem for seven to ten years.

 Denial of hearing impairment, the steep cost of hearing aids, and the social stigma of wearing hearing aids are the most common reasons why people simply don’t get their hearing tested.

 However, with technological advancements, the benefits of getting tested for hearing aids, including less risk for depression and dementia, definitely outweigh the costs.
 There are now affordable Audicus hearing aids—significantly less than the thousands of dollars people traditionally pay for hearing aids.
 Further, hearing aids available today are typically so small they are often unnoticeable.

 When should you get a hearing test?

 Research shows that untreated hearing loss is a widespread problem that can actually affect brain development.
 A study from the Johns Hopkins University School of Medicine has found that untreated hearing loss can lead to faster rates of atrophy, or degeneration, in certain parts of the brain.

 This atrophy in the brain has been associated with increased incidences of dementia in patients who were hearing-impaired but did not use hearing aids.

 Similar research was done at the Perelman School of Medicine at the University of Pennsylvania.
 Scientists demonstrated that when hearing-impaired patients were given complex sentences to listen to, they actually demonstrated less brain activity in their MRI scans.